Zeta-of-the-rim/RimWorld-Mod-Tutorials/README.md

 # Rimworld Mod Tutorials

 This is a collection of tutorials for Rimworld modding.
-It contains code examples and explanations for tutorials on the [https://rimworldwiki.com/index.php?title=Modding_Tutorials/](Rimworld Wiki) . as well as the Markdown files for the wiki.
+It contains code examples and explanations for tutorials on the [Rimworld Wiki](https://rimworldwiki.com/index.php?title=Modding_Tutorials/) . as well as the Markdown files for the wiki.

 ## How to use this repository